 What is the git init command used for in Git?

-The git init command is used in Git to initialize a new repository.
-When you run git init in a directory, Git will create a new repository in that directory, adding a hidden folder named .git where all of the version control information will be stored.
+where all of the version control information will be stored.
 This command effectively sets up a new Git repository for tracking changes to files within that directory.

 What is the importance of Vagrant plugins in managing VMs?